Lectio Divina: Luke 18:1-8

 4) Personal questions

-• There are people who say that they do not know how to pray, but they speak with God the whole day!
-Do you know any such persons?
-Tell us.
-There are many ways in which today people express their devotion and pray.
-Which are they?
+• There are people who say that they do not know how to pray, but they speak with God the whole day.
+Do you know such a person?
+There are many ways which people express their devotion and pray today.
+What are they?

 • What do these two parables teach us on prayer?
 What do they teach me regarding the way of seeing life and persons?

 the race of the honest shall receive blessings.
 (Ps 112:1-2)